jobkshaji/Enterprise-Agentic-RAG/README.md

 > Previously deployed on AWS using ECS Fargate, Amazon ECR, Application Load Balancer, Secrets Manager, and CloudWatch.
 >
 > The cloud deployment is currently offline to avoid ongoing infrastructure costs.
-The application can be redeployed using the included AWS deployment scripts.
+The application can be redeployed using the AWS deployment scripts.

 > *Aegis — the shield.
 A RAG system that doesn't just answer questions, it guards, routes, reranks, and proves its own correctness.*